OCD: Obsessive-Compulsive Disorder in Youth

 - a compulsive need to control

-- permissive parenting
+- permissive parenting and the failure to correct

 - lack of confidence or courage in teachers and principals in addressing bullying in schools.